 The school has a strict code of behaviour.
 The happiness and safety of all our students as outlined in our School Rules is of paramount importance, and conduct which precludes that from happening will not be ignored.
 If you have concerns in this area please talk, in the first instance, to the class teacher.

-The school policy is to set regular homework for all classes.
-The amount and type varies with the age of the child.
-The focus for Years 0-3 will be on daily reading and numeracy, while Years 4-6 may have a broader range of activities however the focus will be numeracy and literacy.
+The amount and type of home learning varies with the age of the child.
+The focus for Years 0-3 will be on daily reading, while Years 4-6 may have a broader range of activities however the focus will be numeracy and literacy.
 During 2008 we reviewed our Home Learning.
 As a result of this review we reduced the amount of homework set and worked on ensuring consistency of content throughout the Primary school.
 The theme that ran through our feedback from the community was that ‘a little done well’ seemed an ideal way to approach home learning and is in line with current research on this topic.
 Thank you to those members of the community who provided feedback during the review.

 Illness & Accidents at School